thor123-tanuj/quirk/README.md

 **Make your own Quirk.**

 If you like Quirk and want it to continue, feel free to fork it.
 We'd ask that you change the name to avoid confusion.
-Just heed our warning, becareful about the way you keep yourself afloat.
+Just heed our warning, be careful about the way you keep yourself afloat.

 If you want to fork Quirk, you should fork off of [this commit](https://github.com/Flaque/quirk/commit/7a4eabe48414de5edfefcd693e79178120eae142), it's right before we added payments and when the code was the cleanest.